PoiScript/orgize/README.md

 ## Render html with custom HtmlHandler

-To customize html rending, simply implementing `HtmlHandler` trait and passing it to the `Org::html` function.
+To customize html rendering, simply implementing `HtmlHandler` trait and passing it to the `Org::html` function.

 The following code demonstrates how to add a id for every headline and return